Arizona Conservatory for Arts and Academics: History

 The school was opened in 2003 starting with the secondary campus being managed by Sequoia Schools.
 Later in 2013 ACAA expanded and made the elementary campus and the school is now a part of the Choice Education and Development.
+In 2024, Ernesto Moncada-Cota, a Spanish teacher, was jailed on multiple felony charges, one of which being sexual misconduct with a minor.

 Accreditation and ratings

 ACAA was accredited in 2014 and received an A grade status for 2009–2010 and 2010–2011 school year from the Arizona Department of Education.
+As of 2025 the school is in poor condition and many of the reviews left on the schools Google page are very critical about the school's staff,students, and programs.

 Awards and accolades

 ACAA received the 2010 award for Top Performing Arts School from the Arizona Department of Education.
 In 2011 they received the Nation Center for Educational Achievement for Higher Performing School.
 It maintained an '"exceeds standards" result on the 2009–2011 Arizona Instrument to Measure Standards.